 The other two step-siblings of mine were “problem children” as well because of extreme learning disabilities and needed a lot of time and energy.
 My mom spent hours doing educational advocacy so they could have any chance at having academic success.

 I became the invisible child.
 I was the kid who got straight A’s, the one my parents figured didn’t need any help because I was succeeding.
-However, I was dying on the inside all the while, wishing they would stop long enough to hug me, tell me how proud they were of me, sit and help me do my homework even if I didn’t need it; hell just have my mom sit down next to me and watch me do my homework, tell me I was a cute girl ….something, anything.
+However, I was dying on the inside all the while, wishing they would stop long enough to hug me, tell me how proud they were of me, sit and help me do my homework even if I didn’t need it; hell just have my mom sit down next to me and tell me I was a cute girl ….something, anything.

 Things went from bad to worse over the years.
 More police involvement with my step-brother, more arrests, even prison time for him, my parents divorced, our house was sold.

 I found myself involved in relationships throughout my adulthood searching for that attention I never got.
 Ironically, from men who weren’t capable of giving it to me.
 I just didn’t realize it at the time.

 That was perhaps the cruelest twist.
 See, I was ignorant before I went into psychotherapy years ago.
 I didn’t realize that the complex trauma I had endured as a child, primed me to seek out and replicate the very same neglect and abuse…. to be re-victimized.

 I remember one of my first abusive relationships, the guy saying,”you’re a total attention whore!”
 At the time he had said it, I had asked for more affection from him.
 I wanted to hold hands sometimes, I wanted to hug him and have it just stay being a nice warm hug.
 Not have it not lead to him wanting to push my head down to make me give him a blowjob.
 I wanted affection, not just a purely sexually based relationship.